fdebras/MCMC_atmo/README.md

 # MCMC_atmo
 Emcee based code to study planetary atmospheres.
-This branch tries to improve the combination by creating an atmosphere petitRADTRANS model for each order.
+Thus far, the models are based on petitRADTRANS (https://petitradtrans.readthedocs.io/en/latest/index.html)

+Python module needed: dill, schwimmbad, emcee, json, runpy, numpy, corner,  mpi4py, lmfit.

-The code creates a posterior class, that contains a model, a prior and a likelihood.
+The code creates a posterior class for every walker of the MCMC algorithm, that contains a model, a prior and a likelihood.

-Each iteration draws a prior following the prior probability, creates a model and evaluates its likelihood.
+Each iteration draws a prior following the prior probability and the Markhov chain iteration, evaluates the model from the prior parameters and calculates its likelihood.

 A launch script for titan is provided in launch.sh